-Between continued volatility in equity markets, the recent election, and ongoing concerns around interest rates, today’s financial world is more uncertain than ever.
-The early months of 2024 kicked off with a bang, but what should investors expect as we approach the end of the year?
+Between continued volatility and run-ups in equity markets, Trump's inauguration, and ongoing concerns around interest rates, today’s financial world is more uncertain than ever.
+The start of 2025 kicked off with a bang, but what should investors expect as the year continues?
 Let’s dive in.

 U.S. Equities — How Did We Get Here & Where Are We Headed?